ndjadi/sw-summit-cloud-workshop/README.md

     "ANOMALY_EXPLANATION"
     FROM "TEMP_STREAM";

--- Sort records by descending anomaly score, insert into output stream CREATE OR REPLACE PUMP "ALERT_PUMP" AS INSERT INTO "ANOMALY_SQL_STREAM"
+-- Insert detected anomalies into a separate output stream CREATE OR REPLACE PUMP "ALERT_PUMP" AS INSERT INTO "ANOMALY_SQL_STREAM"
     SELECT STREAM
     "device_id",